 Full foam insulation consists of filling the area between the shell and cabinet sub-floor with a thick layer of solid rigid foam.
 An excellent way to insulate and very energy efficient.
 So what’s the problem?
 Service.
 Since the plumbing and jets are encapsulated in the foam, service is extremely difficult and can be very costly should your spa need repairs.

-This method consists of insulating the spa shell and the skirt creating a dead air space under the spa much in the same way a thermos bottle or thermal pane window would be constructed.
+Insuloc insulation consists of insulating the spa shell and the skirt creating a dead air space under the spa much in the same way a thermos bottle or thermal pane window would be constructed.
 Not only will the spa be well insulated, but now every jet and the spa plumbing are fully accessible for service.
 Well insulated and easy to service – makes sense doesn’t it?

 How many jets are enough?
 Although good jet coverage in a spa is important, our opinion is the variety of jets is actually a more important feature to spa owners.
-Micro jets, turbojets, double spinners, fluidix, volcano, whirlpool are all types of jets that are going to enhance your spa experience.
+Micro jets, turbojets, double spinners, fluidix, volcano, and whirlpool are all types of jets that are going to enhance your spa experience.
 When choosing your jet package – variety, variety, variety.
 Remember, the jets are only as good as the pumps behind them.
-When it comes to spa pumps–size does matter!
+When it comes to spa pumps, size does matter!

-Most spas will have some type of lighting package with more deluxe models offering perimeter lighting and led light shows.
+Most spas will have some type of lighting package with more deluxe models offering perimeter lighting and LED light shows.

-This unit offered on higher-end spas converts oxygen to ozone and acts as a water purification system for the spa.
-A must for most spa buyers.
+This unit offered on higher-end spas converts oxygen to ozone and acts as a water purification system for the spa – a must for most spa buyers.